prisma/dataguide/content/09-database-tools/02-evaluating-type-safety-in-the-top-8-typescript-orms.md

 ### What is Objection.js?

 Objection.js is self-described as more of a "relational query builder" than an ORM.
 Like Bookshelf.js, it is built on top of the powerful Knex.js query builder library, and so builds ORM-like features on top of a flexible query builder that you can always drop down to.
-[Objection to ORM Hatred](https://www.jakso.me/blog/objection-to-orm-hatred), written by the creator of the Objection.js library, concisely summarizes its design goals and where it fits in the raw SQL-to-ORM spectrum.
 Objection.js seems to be more actively maintained and better documented than Bookshelf.js, and many Objection.js developers formerly worked with Bookshelf.js according to [Who uses objection.js in production?](https://github.com/Vincit/objection.js/issues/1069)

 ### Type definitions: built-in